raghadalquran/401-reading-notes/read30.md

 #### The basic idea of a hashtable is the ability to store the key into this data structure, and quickly retrieve the value.
 This is done through what we call a hash.
 A hash is the ability to encode the key that will eventually map to a specific location in the data structure that we can look at directly to retrieve the value.

 ![image](https://cdn-media-1.freecodecamp.org/images/1*3jxEppESh9LLK14YMQ-ocA.png)

+### Hashing
+Basically, a hash code turns a key into an integer.
+It’s very important that hash codes are deterministic: their output is determined only by their input.
+Hash codes should never have randomness to them.
+The same key should always produce the same hash code.

+### Separate chaining
+Each bucket is independent, and has some sort of list of entries with the same index.
+The time for hash table operations is the time to find the bucket (which is constant) plus the time for the list operation.